3aboshe/Cyber-Khana/DEPLOYMENT_GUIDE.md

-# Cyber Citadel CTF Platform - DigitalOcean Deployment Guide
+# Cyber Khana CTF Platform - DigitalOcean Deployment Guide

 ## Overview
 This guide will help you deploy the entire CTF platform on DigitalOcean including: